dylanfisher/lumberyard/README.md

 Lumberyard assumes you want to make a completely bespoke theme for your client.
-This blank slate offers a clean way to do that, but it does mean making sure you implement all common features of a Shopify.
+This blank slate offers a clean way to do that, but it does mean making sure you implement all common features of a Shopify theme.
 These include add to cart functionality based on stock availability, dynamic variant pickers, cart form, etc.

 ## TODO